AbdelrahmanAbdelhady/AdventureWorks_DWH/README.md

 The data warehouse (AdventureWorks_DWH) was designed using a star schema approach.
 The schema consists of:

-Fact Tables: Central tables that store quantitative data (e.g., sales facts).
+**Fact Tables**: Central tables that store quantitative data (e.g., sales facts).

-Dimension Tables: Surrounding tables that store descriptive attributes (e.g., customer, product, date, and shipping dimensions).
+**Dimension Tables**: Surrounding tables that store descriptive attributes (e.g., customer, product, date, and shipping dimensions).

 A date dimension was incorporated to support historical tracking and time-based analysis.